zeiss-microscopy/OAD/Guided_Acquisition/README.md

 For a growing number of applications, it will be crucial to acquire data in a smart way.
 One way to achieve this goal is to build a smart microscope, which essentially means creating smart software workflows to control the hardware based on image analysis results.

+**Starting with ZEN blue 3.2 it will also be possible to train you own neural network for segmentation, [import it in ZEN](https://github.com/zeiss-microscopy/OAD/tree/39dbefaaaf4ede1492a4f9c8c12ea56f9b90cb0e/Machine_Learning#importing-externally-trained-networks-into-zen) and use it integrated into the Guided Acquisition workflow.**

 #### Idea or Task:

-* Scan or inspect a large area (or a long period of time).
+* Scan or inspect a large area.
-* Detect an "interesting" object.
+* Detect an "interesting" object or region using automated Image Analysis incl.
+Machine-Learning Segmentation.
 * Acquire detailed data for every event.
 * Automate the workflow to minimize user bias.